Roadschooling: The Ultimate Guide to Teaching Your Kids While Traveling

 Using a tracker has become an integral part of how we roadschool.
 It helps the kids stay on task, knowing what to work on, so they aren’t all coming to us at once asking for their next assignment.
 It teaches them responsibility and makes our lives easier, all while keeping a solid record of their work!

-We have a ton more information on how we roadschool in our Family Gap Year Guide course, as well as a free school tracker download.
+We have a ton more information on how we roadschool in our Family Gap Year Academy, as well as a free school tracker download.
 Check it out!

 Roadschooling vs Worldschooling